Co-ParentingOctober 19, 2025 · 8 min read

 Reunification therapy is most appropriate when:

 Parental alienation has occurred.
-When a child has been systematically turned against a parent by the other parent — through coaching, manipulation, or deliberate interference — and the resistance to the parent is not based on the child's authentic experience but on the alienating parent's influence.
+When a child has been systematically turned against a parent by the other parent through coaching, manipulation, or deliberate interference, and resistance to the parent is not based on the child's authentic experience but on the alienating parent's influence.

 Estrangement due to circumstances, not abuse.
-A parent who was physically absent due to incarceration, illness, or other circumstance, who wants to rebuild a relationship with their child, may benefit from a structured therapeutic process.
+A parent absent due to incarceration, illness, or other circumstance who wants to rebuild may benefit from a structured therapeutic process.

 When to Be Cautious

 This is the part that's rarely discussed clearly.
-Reunification therapy has been criticized — by child advocates, by mental health professionals, and by survivors — when it's used inappropriately.
+Reunification therapy has been criticized by child advocates, mental health professionals, and survivors when it's used inappropriately.

 When the child's resistance is based on legitimate experience.

-If a child doesn't want contact with a parent because that parent has been abusive, frightening, or genuinely harmful, forcing reconnection through reunification therapy can be traumatic.
-A child's authentic resistance to a parent is different from resistance that has been manufactured through alienation — and the two can look similar on the surface.
+If a child doesn't want contact because that parent has been abusive, frightening, or genuinely harmful, forcing reconnection through reunification therapy can be traumatic.
+Authentic resistance to a parent is different from resistance manufactured through alienation, and the two can look similar on the surface.

 A competent reunification therapist distinguishes between these.
-An incompetent or unethical one may not — or may be operating under court pressure to produce contact regardless of the child's genuine experience.
+An incompetent or unethical one may not, or may operate under court pressure to produce contact regardless of the child's genuine experience.

 When it's being used to override a child's safety concerns.

-Reunification therapy is sometimes ordered in cases involving documented abuse — physical, emotional, or sexual.
-Child advocates and trauma specialists have raised serious concerns about reunification therapy being used to force contact between children and abusive parents, overriding the children's own disclosures and expressed fear.
+Reunification therapy is sometimes ordered in cases involving documented abuse (physical, emotional, or sexual).
+Child advocates and trauma specialists have raised serious concerns about using it to force contact between children and abusive parents, overriding disclosures and expressed fear.

 When it's deployed strategically in a custody dispute.

-Reunification therapy has been used as a tool in high-conflict custody disputes — requested by a parent who has been estranged from their child, sometimes as a result of their own behavior, as a path to reestablishing contact and reframing the narrative.
-Courts sometimes order it without sufficient investigation into why the estrangement occurred.
+Reunification therapy has been used as a tool in high-conflict custody disputes: requested by a parent estranged from their child, sometimes because of their own behavior, as a path to reestablish contact and reframe the narrative.
+Courts sometimes order it without sufficient investigation into why estrangement occurred.

 When the therapist is not qualified or appropriate.

-Reunification therapy requires specific training and expertise.
-Not every family therapist is equipped for this work.
-A therapist who doesn't understand trauma, who doesn't assess the child's authentic experience, or who approaches the work as simply getting child and parent in the same room is not equipped for this specialized intervention.
+Reunification therapy requires specific training.
+Not every family therapist is equipped.
+A therapist who doesn't understand trauma, who doesn't assess the child's authentic experience, or who treats the work as simply getting child and parent in the same room is not equipped for this intervention.

 Questions to Ask